rick hardy

 Full details here.

+Rick's funeral and a celebration of his life was held at Mortlake Crematorium on Wednesday 3rd of January at 2.30pm.
 A crowded chapel/ceremony hall heard heartfelt valediction and tribute from Chas McDevitt and John Hills, as well as past favourite recordings of Rick.
+Rick's family and friends went on to remember Rick with informal jam sessions at The Brewery Tap, Brentford, one of Rick's favourite venues.

 Some pics below